nicolasstucki/multisets/Tutorial.md

 Trait Bag
 ---------
-The `scala Bag` trait represents multisets.
+The `Bag` trait represents multisets.
 A bag is a kind of `Iterable` that groups elements together.
 The goal is to take advantage of these groupings to compact the space required to keep elements in the data structure and/or make some methods execute faster.

 Groupings are represented by the `BagBucket` trait.
 A bucket is an iterable that contains only equivalent elements.
 It additionally exposes the multiplicities of elements inside it and a sentinel (or representative element) that is equivalent to all elements of that bucket.
 All implementations of `Bag` are collections of bucket where each bucket represents a different equivalency of elements.